yse/easy_profiler/README.md

 # About
 Lightweight profiler library for c++

 You can profile any function in you code.
-Furthermore this library provide profiling of any block of code.
+Furthermore this library provide measuring time of any block of code.
+Also the library can capture system's context switch.
+You can see the results of measuring in simple gui application which provide full statistic and render beautiful timeline.

 # Build